 The composition and concentration of our customer base can fluctuate from period to period, and in certain prior periods, a small number of customers accounted for a significant portion of our revenue.
-When customers who, to our knowledge, are under common control or otherwise affiliated with each other are aggregated, two customers contributed 20% and 16% of the Company's revenue for the three months ended June 30, 2021, respectively.
-Two customers contributed 24% and 11% of the Company's revenue for the six months ended June 30, 2021, respectively.
+When customers who, to our knowledge, are under common control or otherwise affiliated with each other are aggregated, two customers contributed 31% and 11% of the Company's revenue for the three months ended September 30, 2021, respectively, and one customer contributed 26% of the Company's revenue for the nine months ended September 30, 2021.
 For these customers and for customers generally, tests are purchased on a test-by-test basis and not pursuant to any long-term purchasing arrangements.
 As a result, any or all of our customers, including affiliated customers or customers under common control who purchase large quantities of billable tests, could decide at any time to decrease, delay or discontinue their orders from us which could adversely affect our revenue.
-Although we believe some of these fluctuations in customer demand may be attributable, in part, to the nature of our business, in which our customers can experience significant volatility in their genetic testing demand from period to period in the ordinary course of their operations, these demand fluctuations, particularly for any key customers, can have a significant impact on our period-to-period performance regardless of their cause.
+Although we believe some of these fluctuations in customer demand may be attributable, in part, to the nature of our business.
+Our traditional genetic testing customers can experience significant volatility in their genetic testing demand from period to period in the ordinary course of their operations and demand for our COVID-19 tests may vary widely depending on circumstances surrounding the pandemic, including the emergence or reemergence of viral variants such as the Delta variant.
+These demand fluctuations, particularly for any key customers, can have a significant impact on our period-to-period performance regardless of their cause.
 In addition, the failure of any one of our customers or their payors to pay on a timely basis would negatively impact our results and cash flows.
 Our ability to maintain or increase sales to our existing customers depends on a variety of factors, including the other risk factors discussed in this report, many of which are beyond our control.
 Because of these and other factors, sales to any of our customers, including any key, affiliated or commonly controlled customers, may not continue in the amounts or at the rates as they have in the past, and such sales may never reach or exceed historical levels in any future period.
 The loss of any of our customers, or a reduction in orders or difficulties collecting payments for tests ordered by any of them, could significantly reduce our revenue and adversely affect our operating results.

-If we are not able to grow and diversify our customer base and increase demand for our tests from existing and new customers, our potential for growth could be limited.
+If we are unable to grow and diversify our customer base and increase demand for our tests from existing and new customers, our potential for growth could be limited.
 We may incur cost overruns as a result of fixed price contracts which could limit profits or otherwise adversely affect our business results of operations and financial condition.